The Rugrats Movie: Plot

 Didi Pickles is pregnant with her second baby, which makes her son Tommy worry how that will change the family dynamic.
-When the baby comes unexpectedly early, despite being told it will be a girl, Didi gives birth to a boy she and her husband Stu name Dil.
-When they bring him home, they find themselves struggling to cope with Dil's constant outbursts and Tommy finds his new brother hard to get along with.
-After Stu assures him one day they will be happy to have Dil in the family, Tommy accepts his newfound responsibility as an older brother.
+The birth comes unexpectedly early, and Didi gives birth to a boy named Dil.
+Upon bringing him home, she and her husband Stu struggle to cope with Dil's constant outbursts.
+Tommy finds Dil hard to get along with, but Stu assures him that one day, he will be happy to have Dil in the family, and Tommy accepts his newfound responsibility as an older brother.

-With Dil still causing problems at the Pickles' home, Phil and Lil suggest using the Reptar Wagon Stu has built for a toy contest in Japan to take him back to the hospital.
-As Tommy and Chuckie argue with Phil and Lil, Angelica walks in telling the babies to be quiet.
-In the process, Dil snatches her Cynthia doll from her and she fights Dil to get her back, unaware that she failed to get Cynthia back she kicks the Reptar wagon which begins to drive away the babies on board.
-They speed recklessly through the streets and land in the back of a mattress van which after avoiding a collision later crashes in the woods, it is then that they realize that they are lost.
-At first, Angelica shows no concern until she finds out that the babies have stolen her Cynthia doll, which prompts her to take the family dog, Spike, to find them and retrieve Cynthia.
+With Dil still causing problems at the Pickles' home, the twins, Phil and Lil suggest using the Reptar Wagon Stu has built for a toy contest in Japan to take him back to the hospital.
+As Tommy and his friend, Chuckie argue with Phil and Lil, Angelica, Tommy's cousin walks in, telling the babies to be quiet.
+In the process, Dil snatches her Cynthia doll from her.
+She fights Dil to get the doll back and accidentally kicks the Reptar wagon, which begins to drive away with the babies on board.
+They speed recklessly through the streets and land in the back of a van, which crashes in the woods.
+Angelica shows no concern until she finds out that the babies have taken her Cynthia doll, which prompts her to take the family dog, Spike, to find them and retrieve Cynthia.

 Tommy leads the babies toward a ranger's cabin, believing it to be the home of a magic "lizard" (a mispronunciation of wizard) who can grant their wish to go home.
-Unbeknownst to them, they are being pursued and hunted down by a bloodthirsty, ferocious wolf.
-On the way, they encounter monkeys who hijacked their circus' train and crashed it in the woods.
-When they kidnap Dil, Tommy's friends refuse to help rescue him, believing they are better off without him and Tommy sets off after his brother alone.
-Meanwhile, Stu discovers that the babies are missing and he, plus Grandpa, race to the airport, believing that they were accidentally inside the crate when it was picked up to be flown to Japan.
-After Didi discovers that the babies are missing, they set out to find them in the face of the media sensation that has suddenly generated around their children's disappearance.
-Drew and Charlotte arrive and Drew learns from Rex Pester that his brother lost his daughter Angelica, causing Drew to attack Stu.
+On the way, they encounter monkeys who hijacked a crashed circus train.
+They kidnap Dil, and Tommy's friends refuse to help rescue him, believing they are better off without him, so Tommy sets off after Dil alone.
+Meanwhile, the family discovers the babies are missing and sets out to find them in the face of the media sensation that has suddenly generated around their children's disappearance.
+Drew and Charlotte arrive and Drew learns from reporter Rex Pester that his brother lost Angelica, causing Drew to attack Stu.